 - Wash well the sage leaves and then let them dry completely on a towel or kitchen paper.

-- In a bowl, mix the flour with a couple of pinches of salt and black pepper.
+- In a medium bowl, mix the flour with a couple of pinches of salt and black pepper.

 - Add the cold sparkling water or beer and keep mixing with a whisk or a fork.
 You may not need to add it all, stop when the consistency seems right, see notes.